 Broken & rough-coated Jack Russells have coarse, long hair which means that their grooming needs are higher than those with smooth coats.
 This is because dirt and other debris can get trapped in their hair.

 As mentioned, Jack Russells with a broken or rough coat do not need a haircut, but you can trim the hair around their faces and their paws and toes if needed.

 If you do decide to trim your pup’s hair, use blunt scissors when you’re cutting the hair around his face.
 You can make use of thinning scissors to trim the hair around his paws, toes, and even his tail is necessary.

 How Often Should A Jack Russell Be Groomed?

 As I mentioned, smooth-coated Jack Russells do not need as much grooming as broken & rough-coated Jack Russells.
-A few brushings per week will do the trick.
+A few brushings with a FURminator per week will do the trick.

 Broken and rough-coated Jack Russells are a different story, and ideally, their coats should be stripped twice a year.
 Stripping involves removing all of the dead hair that didn’t shed naturally by means of a stripping knife.
 You can perform this process yourself at home, but many people prefer to leave it to the professionals.

 Yes, a Jack Russell can have long hair if he has a broken or rough coat.
 Broken or rough-coated Jack Russells have longer hair compared to smooth-coated Jack Russells, and their hair is generally wiry and can grow up to 2 inches long.